Healthcare in Denmark is of an incredibly high standard with numerous medical facilities to choose from throughout the country.

 Health insurance in Denmark

 Anyone working in Denmark is entitled to apply for a public health insurance card, known as a yellow card.
-To do so, expats will need a CPR number, which is obtained by registering at one's local International Citizen Service centre.
+To do so, expats will need a CPR number, which is obtained by registering at one's local International Citizen Service (ICS) centre.
 The CPR number and yellow card can be applied for concurrently.

-Pharmacies in Denmark
+Pharmacies and medicines in Denmark

-Throughout Denmark, it's easy to find pharmacies, some of which are open 24 hours a day.
-Denmark’s regulations regarding medicines are strict, so expats may need a prescription for certain medicine they could get over the counter at home.
+Denmark’s regulations regarding medicines are strict, so expats may need a prescription for certain medication they could get over the counter at home.
+Some over-the-counter medication can only be sold at pharmacies in Denmark.

 Emergency services in Denmark